joelchrono12/joelchrono12.ml/_posts/2021-12-29-adding-mastodon-comments-to-jekyll-blog-2022.md

 did some changes both to the code and the styling of it, to make it better than before, if I do say so myself.

-First of all, I am going to credit every source of inspiration I got this from.
+First, I am going to credit every source of inspiration I got this from.
 The original form of my commenting system was based on GitHub, I got it from [an amazing post](https://aristath.github.io/blog/static-site-comments-using-github-issues-api) by [Aristath](https://github.com/aristath).
 This is where most of my